akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 <YouWillLearn>

-* Why some Effects are unnecessary
 * How to remove unnecessary Effects from your components

 </YouWillLearn>

 ## How to remove unnecessary Effects {/*how-to-remove-unnecessary-effects*/}

-To remove unnecessary Effects, follow these three steps:

-1. **Calculate as much as you can during rendering.** It is a common mistake to write Effects that don't do anything other than updating a state variable in response to another state or a prop changing.
-This is very inefficient: React has just finished rendering, but an Effect updated the state and restarted the [rendering process](/learn/render-and-commit) from scratch.
-If you need to calculate something based on props and state, try to do it during rendering instead.
-2. **Move interaction-specific logic into event handlers.** Every interaction begins with an event.
-In the event handler, you know exactly what happened.
+There are two common situations in which you don't need an Effect:

+* **You don't need Effects for rendering logic.** For example, say you want to filter a list of data before displaying it.
+You might feel tempted to write an Effect that updates a state variable in response to the data changing.
+However, this is inefficient.
+When you update your component's state, React will first call your component functions to calculate what should be on the screen.
+Then React will ["commit"](/learn/render-and-commit) these changes to the DOM, updating the screen.
+Then React will run your Effects.
+If your Effect *also* immediately updates the state, this restarts the whole process from scratch!
+To avoid the unnecessary render passes, keep all the rendering logic at the top level of your components.
+It will automatically re-run whenever your props or state change.
+* **You don't need Effects for event-specific logic.** For example, say you want to send an `/api/buy` POST request and show a toast when the user clicks a Buy button on a product.
+In the Buy button event handlder, you know exactly what happened.
 By the time an Effect runs, you don't know *what* the user did (for example, which button was clicked).
-This is why you'll usually handle interactions in the event handlers.
+This is why you'll usually handle specific interactions in the event handlers.
-3. **Keep synchronization logic in Effects, if there is any.** Some logic needs to run *because* the component was rendered.
-For example, you might keep a non-React widget synchronized with the React state, or keep the React state synchronized with information from the network.
-In both of these cases, it doesn't matter which interaction caused the state to change.
-It only matters that the component needs to *remain synchronized* with some external system while it's on the screen.
-This kind of [synchronization logic](/learn/synchronizing-with-effects#what-are-effects-and-how-are-they-different-from-events) should remain in Effects.

-Sometimes, this may feel more like art than science.
-The examples below will help you develop the right intuition.
+You *do* need Effects to [synchronize](/learn/synchronizing-with-effects#what-are-effects-and-how-are-they-different-from-events) with external systems.
+For example, you can write an Effect that keeps a jQuery widget synchronized with the React state.
+You can also fetch data with Effects: for example, you can synchronize the search results with the current search query.
+Keep in mind that modern [frameworks](/learn/start-a-new-react-project#building-with-a-full-featured-framework) provide more efficient built-in data fetching mechanisms than writing Effects directly in your components.

+To help you gain the right intuition, let's look at some common concrete examples!

 ### Updating the state based on other state {/*updating-the-state-based-on-other-state*/}